 Despite this experience, Mr Hoberman says he was not convinced business was for him on leaving university.

 Instead he was "seduced" by the notion of becoming either a banker or a consultant.
 But his first job in a strategy consultancy firm was short-lived.
 "I lasted 20 months.
 I was fired for being a prima donna."

 He rates his second job in a media and telecom consultancy as more rewarding and "a brilliant learning curve".

-"You assimilate lots of information [and] you learn about business," he says.'Not technologists'
+"You assimilate lots of information [and] you learn about business," he says.

 While working as a consultant in the mid-90s Mr Hoberman became fascinated by the rise of the internet and its business potential.

 "It was the ultimate gadget… so I loved thinking about what it could do.
 And so it was very obvious then to think, e-commerce makes sense, so buying online makes sense... [but] I'm not buying online and I'm a classic early adopter."

 He dreamt up lastminute.com after pondering what he would be want to buy online.